Protect the Channel Country

 They support cultural connections tens of thousands of years old, one of Australia’s largest clean green beef industries, and a budding tourism industry.

-Oil and gas is threatening to compromise the rivers that sustain this unique landscape, with devastating consequences for the wildlife and people that rely on it.
+Oil and gas would compromise the rivers that sustain this unique landscape, with devastating consequences for the wildlife and people that rely on it.

-Join local graziers, Traditional Owners and local communities in their fight to protect the Channel Country rivers and floodplains.
+Local graziers, Traditional Owners and local communities have worked together in the fight to protect the Channel Country rivers and floodplains.

 Unique